 If a person comes into contact with mercury from a thermometer, they should seek medical attention immediately.
 They should also get advice from a poison control center so they can safely clean up the spillage.

-For an infant or small child, the most accurate way to obtain an accurate temperature is with a rectal thermometer.
+For an infant or small child, the

 To do this, a person should place petroleum jelly on the bulb of a rectal thermometer.
 Then they should lay the infant or child on their back, with their legs in the air.
 Children can also lie face-down.